RedisLabs/redislabs-docs/content/kubernetes/active-active/preview/prepare-clusters.md

 Active-Active databases require external routing access to sync properly.
 To configure external routing through an ingress or OpenShift route, see [Establish external routing on the REC]({{<relref "/kubernetes/networking/external-routing.md">}}).

+### Configure `ValidatingWebhookConfiguration`

+The admission controller using a validating webhook to dynamically validate resources configured by the operator.
+The `ValidatingWebhookConfiguration` is required for Active-Active databases.
+Learn how to configure.
+Learn how to enable and configure admission controller in the [Enable admission controller]({{<relref "/kubernetes/deployment/quick-start/#enable-the-admission-controller">}}) section of the [Deploy Redis Enterprise Software for Kubernetes]({{<relref "/kubernetes/quick-start.md">}}) instructions.

 ### Enable Active-Active controllers

-For each Redis Enterprise cluster (REC), you must enable the Active-Active and remote cluster controllers.
-This prepares the cluster to become a participating cluster in your Active-Active database and only needs to be done once per cluster.
+To allow operator to handle managed Active-Active databases, enable the Active-Active and remote cluster controllers.
+You need to do this only once per cluster.

 1. Download the custom resource definitions (CRDs) for the most recent release (6.4.2-4) from [redis-enterprise-k8s-docs Github](https://github.com/RedisLabs/redis-enterprise-k8s-docs/tree/master/crds).